-- domestic violence or other abuse as an adult
+- domestic violence, bullying or other abuse as an adult

-- significant trauma as an adult, such as military combat, being involved in a serious accident or being the victim of a violent crime
+- significant trauma as an adult, such as military combat, being involved in a serious being involved in a serious incident in which you feared for your life, or being the victim of a violent crime

-- physical causes – for example, a head injury or a condition such as epilepsy can have an impact on behaviour and mood (it is important to rule out causes such as this before seeking further treatment for a mental health problem)
+- physical causes – for example, a head injury or a neurological condition such as epilepsy can have an impact on your behaviour and mood.
+(It's important to rule out potential physical causes before seeking further treatment for a mental health problem).

 My depression seems to flare up during times when I am stressed and isolated from other people.